Ionization-based search for magnetic monopoles using the NOvA Far Detector: Online Trigger

 \section{Online Trigger}

 The NOvA FD uses several software-based data driven triggers~\cite{NovaDDTs}, including two designed specifically for magnetic monopoles: an ionization-based trigger and a transit time-based trigger.
 In NOvA, the ionization-based trigger records candidate events characterized by high energy deposition, whereas the transit time-based trigger identifies and records those with velocities well below the speed of light.
 The two categories are mainly for convenience in the trigger system and have some event overlap.
 In this work, we focus solely on the ionization-based trigger; results from the transit time-based trigger are presented elsewhere~\cite{slowmononova}.
 The ionization-based trigger continuously searches for long, through-going, highly ionizing tracks with uniform energy deposition against the background of 150~kHz of ordinary cosmic rays.
+A detailed analysis of the potential cosmic background relevant to the detection of magnetic monopoles in the FD is provided in Sec.~\ref{sec:offline_analysis}.

 The first step of the trigger algorithm is to identify hits that are all associated with the same interaction.
 We call a group of hits correlated in space and time a \emph{slice}.
 Each slice has hits in the two views, XZ and YZ.
 Since monopoles are expected to deposit enormous energy in the detector, only hits with more than 500~ADC are clustered into slices.
 At the trigger level, we do not perform 3D tracking due to CPU time constraints, so absolute energy calibration with attenuation correction is absent throughout the trigger decision-making process.